 • No buttermilk?
 It’s easy to make your own!
 Simply add a tablespoon of fresh lemon juice to regular milk and let stand for 10 minutes, or sub with whole milk, half and half or heavy cream.

-Buttermilk mashed potatoes in a bowl with rosemary
+Buttermilk mashed potatoes in a white bowl.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram